Dolgarrog Pipe Bridge

 We will then carry out work to refurbish the bridge and install the new overdecking.
 This work should take around five months to be done.

-We hope to have all the work on the bridge completed by Christmas.
+We hope to have all the work on the bridge completed by the end of Spring 2023.

 Work on site